 Where to start?

-The kind of vertical garden you can install in your home will depend on your environmental conditions—temperature, available light, whether it’s near airconditioning or heaters and so on.
+The kind of vertical garden you can install in your home will depend on your environmental conditions.
+The temperature, available light, whether it’s near airconditioning or heaters and so on.
 This will determine the type of plants that will thrive in the space.
 It’s a good idea to mix plants that have similar care needs to make maintenance simpler.

 A huge variety of plants can be added to vertical gardens.
-The best ones are low-growing plants with shallow root systems, and obviously all the creeping vines and trailing seasonal bloomers, especially those with thick, lush foliage that will fill a space (such as wisteria, geraniums or petunias).
-Succulents, ferns and other drought-tolerant species will also do well and require less maintenance.
+The best ones are low-growing plants with shallow root systems.
+And obviously all the creeping vines and trailing seasonal bloomers, especially those with thick, lush foliage that will fill a space.
+For example, wisteria, geraniums or petunias.
+Succulents, ferns and other drought-tolerant species will also do well.
+And they’ll require less maintenance.

 Now it’s over to you—which vertical garden is your favourite?
 I’m inclining towards a vertical potted herb garden for my kitchen—seems like an easy way to test the waters!